ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: HDMV text subtitles

 Description: This is the textual subtitle format used on Blu-rays.
-For more information, see [HDMV graphics presentation in `Subtitles`](#subtitles).
+For more information, see [HDMV graphics presentation in Subtitles](#subtitles).

 ### S_KATE